PART 2: PRODUCTION

 So where could I start?
 I remembered, from my film-school days, that the big player in film equipment and studios in France was a company called TSF.
 I e-mailed them, asking if there was any way I could rent some equipment on the cheap and then use one of their studios (perhaps on an off-day) to grab the few shots I needed.
 Of course I added the obligatory arguments, such as I was a young director, making my first independent low-budget movie and that I had worked with them in the past as a student.
 I got no response.
 I e-mailed again, unsuccessfully.
 So eventually I called one of their reps.
 He explained that the first step would be for me to go and visit their studios in Epinay, a suburb of Paris, to see if they could work for my needs.
 So in July 2015, I met with the TSF studios groundskeeper who toured me around their massive 800m² and 1600m² sound stages.
 I was like a kid with exclusive access to the theme park, but there was one glaring problem: the studios were empty, there were currently no films being shot there.
 And without sets, these studios were essentially giant empty warehouses.
 The problem just wouldn’t go away: I didn’t just need a studio, I needed a studio with a set, and so I was back at square one.
 I needed a movie set inside one of the studios.

 While touring the TSF studios, I visited the workshops where a bunch of different craftsmen - carpenters, painters, welders– were building sets for upcoming productions.
 I struck up a conversation with a lady who turned out to be the set decorator for an upcoming shoot, a big-budget comedy called “Brice de Nice, 3.”
 This was the sequel to an extremely popular 2005 French comedy, “Brice de Nice,” based on a character created and played by Jean Dujardin, who later shot to worldwide fame when he won the Academy Award for his part in the throwback silent film “The Artist.”
 This was my opportunity: I explained to her my situation and asked if she could put me in touch with the production team, to see if there was any way I could take advantage of their set for my own film.
 She gave me the production manager’s e-mail, a guy called Pascal.
-I knew it was a long-shot, but I shot him a short e-mail anyway.
+I knew it was a long-shot, but I sent him a short e-mail anyway.
 While I expected the same kind of response I got from the Belgian productions, Pascal replied with some positive news: the producer, Nicolas Altmayer, had no issue with it and they were waiting on the director, James Huth, to reply.

 A week or so later, still no news.
-I was in my hometown with Thom and some friends, by the beach.
+I was in my hometown with Thom and some friends.
 I’m not big on drugs, but there were mushrooms involved - it was the middle of summer, we wanted to cut loose – so we munched a couple and headed to the beach.
 A few minutes or hours later, we found our way to a bar where we ordered some drinks and stared at them.
 And then my phone rang – I had a new e-mail.
 It was from James Huth himself.
 He wanted us to meet.
 My face melted.